What is LVOA?

 LVOA provides free, private, and confidential tutoring to adults and youth ages 16 and older in basic reading and writing and in English for Speakers of Other Languages (ESOL), through the use of professionally trained and supported volunteer tutors.

-Students learn at their own pace and in the best way for them.
-We help students improve skills to, for instance, obtain a driver's license, apply for a new job, read to their children and grandchildren, read recipes, take high school equivalency exams, continue their education, and apply for citizenship.
+Students learn at their own pace and in a manner best suited to their learning style.
+We help students improve skills in order to, obtain a driver's license, apply for a new job, read to their children and grandchildren, read recipes, take high school equivalency exams, continue their education, and apply for citizenship.
 Supplemental services include math instruction and small group classes.